What to Bring to the Conference To Maximize the Opportunities

 Think about it.
 Will an agent or editor read your entire manuscript while you are sitting next to her at lunch?
 Probably not!
 But will she be persuaded to hear you out when you knock her socks off with a well-crafted pitch for your project?
 You bet.

-Here is her rather specific list of when and where you should bring some of your work to the San Francisco Writers Conference:
+Here is my rather specific list of when and where you should bring some of your work to the San Francisco Writers Conference:

 1. PITCH SESSIONS: Throughout the conference, there are many chances to try out your pitch and perfect it.
-There’s the Thursday evening Pitch Master Class ($99) with super NY agent Katharine Sands of the Sarah Jane Freymann Agency.
-It’s called Master-pitch Theatre.
-It promises to be as entertaining as it is educational.
-There are also multiple sessions on pitching and querying.
+There are multiple sessions on pitching and querying, as well as the Pitch Practice (see below) run by the Tri-Valley branch of the California Writers Club.
 We’ve got you covered.

-4. PRACTICE YOUR PITCH: There is a group Safe Pitch Practice on Saturday evening sponsored by the Tri-Valley chapter of the California Writers Club where you can practice your pitch without agents or editors in the room.
-This is essential if you want to work on the presentation of your pitch—and it’s fun—especially for anyone signed up to do Speed Dating for Agents the following day.
+3. PRACTICE YOUR PITCH: There is a group-safe Pitch Practice on Saturday evening sponsored by the Tri-Valley chapter of the California Writers Club where you can practice your pitch without agents or editors in the room.
+This is essential if you want to work on the presentation of your pitch—and it’s fun.
 This “cast off your jitters” session is free and only for attendees.
 Find out more and sign up at the Registration Area.

 Remember, the agents and editors at the conference WANT to find the next best-selling book.
 That is why they come to the SFWC.
 Nothing would make them happier than developing a long-term mutually rewarding business relationship with the author of that book.
 We know that is why you decided to come to the San Francisco Writers Conference too.